Tim Bassett: Playing career

 Bassett played for the University of Georgia.

 He was selected by the Buffalo Braves in the seventh round (106th pick overall) of the 1973 NBA draft, and by the San Diego Conquistadors in the second round of the 1973 ABA Supplemental Draft.

 He played for the San Diego Conquistadors (1973–1975) and New York Nets (1975–1976) in the American Basketball Association (ABA).
 After the 1976 ABA–NBA merger, he played for the Nets (1976–1979) and the San Antonio Spurs (1979–1980) in the National Basketball Association (NBA) for 473 games.

 Post-playing career

 Bassett was a staff member for the charitable group Heroes and Cool Kids centered in the New Jersey-New York urban area.
 The program focuses on spreading positive messages to young students in the fifth and sixth grades and uses high-school students to help carry out its program.
-Their website specifically states of its goals being to spread skills such as "sportsmanship, conflict resolution, and positive lifestyle choices highlighting drug, alcohol, and tobacco prevention."
+Their website specifically states that its goals include spreading skills such as "sportsmanship, conflict resolution, and positive lifestyle choices highlighting drug, alcohol, and tobacco prevention."

 Bassett died from cancer on December 9, 2018.